If you have a passion for technology and enjoy learning new things, working as a programmer analyst may be a good fit for you.

 Executing custom software requests

-If you’re unsure of whether life as a programmer analyst is a good fit, considering what your typical work environment is like is a good first step.
-As a programmer analyst, you’ll be able to work with a variety of organization types in industries such as software, computer system design, manufacturing, finance, and insurance.
+If you’re unsure whether life as a programmer analyst is a good fit, considering your typical work environment is a good first step.
+As a programmer analyst, you’ll be able to work with various organization types in industries such as software, computer system design, manufacturing, finance, and insurance.

-Depending upon the company, you might have a lot of flexibility in your workflow as long as you get everything done on time.
-Since a supervisor might not watch over you closely, it's important that you can remain organized, motivated, and set your own deadlines.
+Depending on the company, you might have a lot of flexibility in your workflow if you get everything done on time.
+Since a supervisor might not watch over you closely, it's important that you remain organized and motivated and set your own deadlines.

 Because of the nature of the job, you’ll typically find yourself working across departments with many other teams.
 You'll frequently work with supervisors and management as you assess company needs.
 You'll also often work with the IT department and project managers as you start working on proposed systems, programs, and applications.

 You can also expect to work with the rest of the IT department as you design and test new systems before implementation.
-During that phase, and during downtime when you’re drafting documentation or assessing business needs, you’ll likely interact with other employees across the organization.
+During that phase and downtime, when you’re drafting documentation or assessing business needs, you’ll likely interact with other employees across the organization.

 Common teammates: IT department, project managers, upper management